docQodly/docs/docs/language/basics/lang-control-flow.md

 ```4d
  var col,col2 : Collection
- col=New collection("a","b","c","d","e")
+ col=newCollection("a","b","c","d","e")
- col2=New collection(1,2,3)
+ col2=newCollection(1,2,3)
- var item : Text
+ var item : string
- For each(item,col,0,3)
+ ForEach(item,col,0,3)
     col2.push(item)
- end for each
+ end
   //col2:[1,2,3,"a","b","c"]
- for each(item,col,-2,-1)
+ forEach(item,col,-2,-1)
     col2.push(item)
- end for each
+ end
   //col2:[1,2,3,"a","b","c","d"]
 ```

 ### until and while conditions

-You can control the `for each...end for each` execution by adding an `until` or a `while` condition to the loop.
-When an `until(condition)` statement is associated to the loop, the iteration will stop as soon as the condition is evaluated to `True`, whereas when is case of a `while(condition)` statement, the iteration will stop when the condition is first evaluated to `False`.
+You can control the `forEach...end` execution by adding an `until` or a `while` condition to the loop.
+When an `until(condition)` statement is associated to the loop, the iteration will stop as soon as the condition is evaluated to `true`, whereas when is case of a `while(condition)` statement, the iteration will stop when the condition is first evaluated to `False`.

 You can pass either keyword depending on your needs: